-“How are you?” is often the first thing people will throw out in a passing conversation.
-It’s an easy question, but subconsciously it sends the message: ” I know you’re ill, but I don’t want to hear all the gory details.”
-The standard answer becomes “I’m doing ok” when it’s far from the truth.
+Engaging in a conversation with someone who has a rare disease or chronic condition requires particular skills.
+It helps if, in the beginning, you allow them to control the flow of conversation.
+Take a moment to think about your questions.
+How are you?
+It’s often the first thing people throw out in a passing conversation.
+It’s an easy question, but subconsciously it sends the message: I know you’re ill, but I don’t want to hear all the gory details.
+The standard answer becomes I’m doing ok when it’s far from the truth.

-Every chronic illness has different problems, so if you’ll learn a few things they face on a daily basis your question becomes “How are your eyes doing now?”, “How’s your pain today?”,”Are your hands still giving you trouble?”.
-This is a simple way of saying “Hey, I want to hear what’s going on with you.”
+Every chronic illness has different problems, so if you’ll become familiar with things they face on a daily basis your question becomes How are your eyes doing now?
+How’s your pain today?
+Are your hands still giving you trouble?
+Thoughtful questions like these are a nice way of saying I want to know what’s going on with you.

 Stop steering the focus back to you.

+Sometimes people need to practice the art of mindful listening.
 You’ve asked the question so now is the time to LISTEN.
 We all relate to others by making comparisons with our own experiences.
 Being empathetic is an art, and mindful listening is hard when your first instinct is to go straight into a story of how the same thing, test, symptom happened to you.
 Just stop.

 The chronically ill need to know they still can be useful in a meaningful way.
-If you have a problem they can offer some expertise in give them a call.
+If you have a problem, they can offer some expertise in give them a call.
 Ask for advice, send pictures if you can so they can engage.

 Our daughter and son-in-law were facing an expensive repair on the electrical system in their home.
 Gary worked for years overseeing facilities maintenance.
 When he was healthy, he wouldn’t have given a second thought to running over to replace and repair everything.
 But by acknowledging his physical limits, he was still able to help them with a parts list and sit in, supervising the repair work done by our son-in-law and his father.
 A win-win for everyone.